-Elliot Roe: I have a free MP3 on my website where you can test out some simple hypnotherapy for yourself.
-It’s a pre-game warm up, so using it is a great way to set up your session for optimal results.
+Elliot Roe: I offer a 7-day free trial to Primed Mind Plus where you can test out some simple hypnotherapy for yourself.
+Using it is a great way to set up your session for optimal results.
 I also recommend looking for books on the subject of the psychology of poker.

 Make a list of what your own issues may be and start trying to work through them yourself.
 If you find that you’ve got some issues that you’re struggling to resolve on your own – then that would be the time to work with a mental game coach like myself to help plug those leaks.

 Very interesting stuff Elliot!
 Thanks for taking the time to chat with us!

 Elliot Roe: No problem!
 Mental game is a topic I could talk about for hours.
 It really is an area of poker where players can see a significant improvement in results if they taking working on it seriously.